 (1) establish a multi-region and multisectoral team that can deliver the revised program across a variety of settings

 (2) learn how to adapt and deliver GPS as an individual program and for HIV-negative as well as HIV-positive gay, bisexual, queer, two-spirit, and other men who have sex with men

 (3) to pilot the individual program in 5 settings.

 We conducted qualitative interviews and focus groups with community members and service providers in 4 cities across Canada in which we elicited feedback on the feasibility and sustainability of the adapted program, invited reflections on the strengths and limitations of the program, and received input on ways to improve the adapted program and overcome limitations.

-The adapted individual program will be piloted at the Heath Initiative for Men in Vancouver, the Regional HIV/AIDS Connection in London, the AIDS Committee of Toronto, and Gay Zone and the Infectious Disease Clinic of the Ottawa Hospital in Ottawa.
+The adapted individual program will be piloted at the Heath Initiative for Men in Vancouver, the Regional HIV/AIDS Connection in London, the AIDS Committee of Toronto, and Gay Zone and the Infectious Diseases Clinic of the Ottawa Hospital in Ottawa.